DZSR: History

-DZSR was formerly known as DPI Radyo 2 / DPI Radyo Maynila during martial law.
+DZSR first went on air as DPI Radyo 2 / DPI Radyo Maynila during the dictatorship of Ferdinand Marcos.

 On May 10, 1986, Sports Radio (first known as DZSR SportsCenter 738) was established under the leadership of former actor Jose Mari Gonzales who took over as the Interim Director of the Bureau of Broadcast Services (former name of PBS).
-Gonzales ordered that all BBS radio station will give their respective identities including Radyo ng Bayan (918 kHz), Radyo Maynila (1278 kHz, now Radyo Pilipinas 3-Alerts) and DZRP-Radyo Pagasa.
+Gonzales ordered that all BBS radio stations have respective identities and target listeners including Radyo ng Bayan (918 kHz), Radyo Maynila (1278 kHz) and DZRP-Radyo Pagasa on shortwave.
 DZFM was converted at that time as a news and information station covering sports developments in the country.

-Before DZFM was rebranded as Sports Radio, it was then-known as Radio Sports, which is just a segment of the government radio station DZFM.
-Reynaldo "Dado" Roa was the first station manager, and at the time, the first staff of DZFM was composed of sports writers and reporters from the Radio Sports department and radio newscasters of the said station.
-DZFM, later renamed their call letters to DZSR on 738 kHz, however the station's callsign was reverted to DZFM as a courtesy to the original owner of the frequency, Frederick Marquardt, an American national who donated the 738 kHz frequency to the Philippine government.
+Before taking on the sports radio format fulltime, the division was named "Radio Sports' after the on-air segment broadcast on DZFM.
+Reynaldo "Dado" Roa was its first station manager, and the first staff of DZFM was composed of sports writers and reporters from the Radio Sports department and radio newscasters.
+DZFM changed call letters to DZSR on 738 kHz but reversed course as a courtesy to the original owner of the frequency, Frederick Marquardt, an American national who donated the 738 kHz frequency to the Philippine government.

 On January 2, 1995, Sports Radio's frequency was moved from 738 kHz (now occupied by Radyo ng Bayan) to 918 kHz and changed their call letters back to DZSR under Memorandum Order No. 329.
-(Presidential Order No. 293) On March 1, 1996, 5 years after Marquardt's death, and later to Cesar Soriano and his placed by the broadcast.
+(Presidential Order No. 293) On March 1, 1996, 5 years after Marquardt's death.

-On February 1, 2010, it changed its callsign to DWSY (wherein the "SY" means Sports & Youth), as they expanded their programming from sports-related shows to youth-oriented programs.
-The youth programs of DWSY named "Youth Service" usually air on Saturdays.
-At the end of 2010, its call letters reverted back to DZSR.
+On February 1, 2010, DZSR changed its callsign to DWSY (wherein the "SY" means Sports & Youth), as they expanded their programming from sports-related shows to youth-oriented programs.
+The youth programs of DWSY named "Youth Service" aired on Saturdays.
+On December 31, 2010, its call letters reverted to DZSR.

 Logo of Radyo Pilipinas 2 from 2017 to 2023.

 On September 18, 2017, Sports Radio was rebranded as Radyo Pilipinas 2, merging its programming with Radyo Magasin, which was shut down the previous day.
-The latter's former frequency was revived in 2020 as a DepEd TV simulcast and became Radyo Pilipinas 3 (RP3 Alert) in 2023, but then returned once more as the aformentioned above branding in January 2025.
+The latter's former frequency was revived in 2020 as a DepEd TV simulcast and became Radyo Pilipinas 3 (RP3 Alert) in 2023, but then returned once more as the aforementioned above branding in January 2025.

 In March 2020, Radyo Pilipinas 2 temporarily went off-the-air amid the community quarantine imposed in Metro Manila due to COVID-19.

+Logo of Radyo Pilipinas 2 - Sports from 2023 to 2025.

-On March 7, 2022, Radyo Pilipinas 2 returned on air.
+On March 7, 2022, Radyo Pilipinas 2 returned on air, with reduced power of 10,000 watts.

 In January 2023, Radyo Pilipinas 2 acquired the rights to cover the Philippine Basketball Association on air.
 It is also simulcast on with selected Radyo Pilipinas provincial stations.

+At 1:00 pm on November 28, 2025, following its simulcast of PTV's Bagong Pilipinas Ngayon, DZSR relaunched the Sports Radio brand, replacing Radyo Pilipinas 2.
+The station showed an audiovisual presentation about its history and its impact in the Philippine radio broadcasting and sports industries, followed by the inaugural program hosted by Cecille Quimlat and Judith Caringal.